enkidevs/curriculum/coding-intro/coding-intro-core/core-concepts/programs-and-data.md

 Types make it easy for our programs to work with data efficiently and correctly!

 --
+## Footnotes

+[1: What language is this?]
+Every language has its own slightly different way of creating variables.
+The examples in this insight are all in python

+--

 ## Practice

-Identify the types of the following variables
+In the code below, raining is a ???, temperature is a ???, and forecast is a ???.
 ```python
 raining = True
 temperature = 42
 forecast = "Today it is 42 degrees and raining"
 ```
-raining is a ???, temperature is a ???, forecast is a ???

 - Boolean
 - Number
 - String

---
-## Footnotes

-[1: What language is this?]
-Every language has its own slightly different way of creating variables.
-The examples in this insight are all in python